MiSTer-devel/SAM-Coupe_MiSTer/README.md

 - Stereo SAM DAC on LPT1.
 - Mouse.

-**MiST firmware must be updated to release 2016-06-26 or later for correct OSD and disk functionality!**

 ### Installation:
 Copy the *.rbf file at the root of the SD card.
-You can rename the file to core.rbf if you want the MiST to load it automatically at startup.
-Copy [samcoupe.rom](https://github.com/sorgelig/SAMCoupe_MIST/tree/master/releases) file to the root of SD card.
+Copy [samcoupe.rom](https://github.com/MiSTer-devel/SAM-Coupe_MiSTer/tree/master/releases) file to the root of SD card.

-For PAL mode (RGBS output) you need to put [mist.ini](https://github.com/sorgelig/ZX_Spectrum-128K_MIST/tree/master/releases/mist.ini) file to the root of SD card.
-Set the option **scandoubler_disable** for desired video output.

 ### Notes about supported formats:
 **MGT** is simple sector dump of SAM disks.
 All disks have the same size 819200 (for 80 track disks).